Copyright 2001, Michael Ra Bouchard, Ph.D. All rights reserved.

 13. The right to access accurate and informed sexual information.

 I encourage you to respect and uphold these Basic Sexual Rights in how you personally live your life, and urge that you not moralize, criticize or judge yourself or others.
-It’s vitally important you remember that sexual abuse, violence, and non-consensual actions are always incompatible with the values of sexual self-determination, and therefore are unacceptable under any and every circumstance.
+It’s vitally important to remember that sexual abuse, violence, and all other sexually non-consensual actions are always in direct opposition to the values of sexual self-determination, and are therefore unacceptable under any and every circumstance.

-Beginning today and henceforth, choose to affirm your sexual independence and freedom of speech by continuing to exercise your right to access and share sexuality-affirming, easily procurable, informed and accurate sex information with consenting others.
-Do so online and in your community, and wherever else it can make a difference.
-You must understand—only choice that is individually made from informed and accurate information, and which respects our personal beliefs and value system, is ever truly choice derived through the expression of free will.
+Beginning today and henceforth, choose to affirm your sexual independence and freedom of speech by continuing to exercise your right to access and share sexuality-affirming, easily procurable, informed and accurate sexual information, media, entertainment, and frank discussion with consenting others.
+Do so online, in your community, and wherever else it can make a difference.
+You must understand—only choice that is voluntarily and individually made from informed and accurate information, and which respects one's personal beliefs and value system, is ever truly choice derived through the expression of free will.

 This 4th of July holiday, celebrate your freedom by responsibly asserting your sexual independence, beginning by making a personal commitment to do whatever it takes to break free from the ties and “tyrannies of the shoulds” that continue to hold you bound.
 Once you do you’ll ignite a cavalcade of fireworks in honor of your personal sexual emancipation and happiness.
 The Founding Fathers were unequivocally emphatic about the self-evident truths they boldly proclaimed in the Declaration of Independence, including that the citizens of our nation...